 Antoine Louis Barye (1796-1875)

-Antoine Louis Barye authentication from $175.
-Antoine Louis Barye appraisal from $25.
+We Perform Antoine Louis Barye art authentication.
+Antoine Louis Barye appraisal.
 Antoine Louis Barye certificates of authenticity (COA).
-Antoine Louis Barye analysis, research, scientific tests, full authentications.
+Antoine Louis Barye analysis, research, scientific tests, full art authentications.
 We will help you sell your Antoine Louis Barye or we will sell it for you.

 Antoine Louis Barye was born in Paris, France on September 24, 1796.
 He is known as perhaps the finest sculptor of the Animaliers school.